California to ban the sale of new gasoline cars: ‘This is huge’

 Related video: Buttigieg lists electric cars’ prices to stop GOP congressman claims of being too expensive

-Gasoline cars are set to be formally banned in California in what is among the first announcements of its kind in the United States, and is being heralded as a major leap towards net zero.
+Gasoline cars are set to be formally banned in California, the first announcement of its kind in the United States, which is being heralded as a major leap towards the country’s net-zero target.

-Under plans which will be brought into effect on Thursday, Californians will be unable to purchase new gasoline cars from 2035 onwards, The New York Times reported on Wednesday.
+Under plans which will be brought into effect on Thursday, Californians will be unable to purchase new gas-powered cars from 2035 onwards, The New York Times reported on Wednesday.

-The rule, which will be issued by the California Air Resources Board, will also requires all new cars in California to be free of fossil fuels, which the Times reported make up about 12 per cent of current greenhouse gas emissions.
+The rule, issued by the California Air Resources Board, requires all new cars in the state to be free of fossil fuels by that year.

 “This is huge,” said Margo Oge, an electric vehicles expert who oversaw the Clinton, Bush and Obama administrations’ Environmental Protection Agency’s transportation emissions programmes.

 “California will now be the only government in the world that mandates zero-emission vehicles.
 It is unique.”

-California lawmakers and the state’s air resources board will increase targets for new passenger vehicles being free of fossil fuels from 35 per cent by 2026 to 68 per cent by 203, the report said.

-Gavin Newsom, the state’s Democratic governor, said in a brief statement that it showed that “CA continues to lead the way”.
+California Governor Gavin Newsom said in a statement that it showed that “CA continues to lead the way”.

-California is both the largest market in the United States for cars and a trendsetter for other states which typically introduce similar vehicle and pollution legislation.
-According to the Times, at least five of those states could introduce a similar gasoline vehicle ban within the next year, although this remains to be seen however.
+California has the largest vehicle market in the US, and has forged a path with ambitious legislation to tackle the climate crisis.

+According to the Times, at least five states could introduce a similar gasoline vehicle ban within the next year.
-Washington state governor Jay Inslee meanwhile received criticism from environmental campaigners last year after he vetoed a bill that would have banned gasoline cars in his state by 2030.
-Lawmakers, who have mounted a second attempt at getting such a ban in place, will likely be inspired by the California measures.

-European countries and China are currently ahead of the US in the electric vehicle market and today, only six per cent of cars sold in the US are electric – a number US President Joe Biden has pledged to grow to 50 per cent by 2030.
+Currently, only 6 per cent of cars sold in the US are electric with the country trailing the market shares in some European countries and China.

+Last year, President Joe Biden signed an executive order which aims to have half of all new vehicles sold in the US by 2030 be zero-emissions.

 Register for free to continue reading